Cold Spliced EMI O-Rings vs. Vulcanized EMI O-Rings

 Specialty Silicone Products (SSP) extrudes EMI elastomers into solid cords that come in various stock sizes.
 Die cutters and other gasket fabricators can convert these cords into bonded O-rings that provide EMI shielding and environmental sealing.
 To join the ends of cords together, fabricators can use either cold bonding or vulcanization.
 Each method has advantages and disadvantages, so it’s important to select the technique that best suits your requirements.
 Here’s what you need to know.

-Cold Spliced EMI O-Rings
+What are Cold Spliced EMI O-Rings?

 Cold splicing involves applying a non-conductive adhesive to the cord ends.
 This joining technique is considered to be “cold” because, unlike vulcanization, there’s no heat involved.
 With cold spliced O-rings, the absence of compression molding means shorter lead times for your customers.
 As many as 200 to 400 EMI O-rings can be cold bonded in a single shift, which helps to limit per-part costs.
 For most applications, cold spliced O-rings provide reliable EMI shielding.